Strongpool/postgres-docker/README.md

 # Postgres Docker

-A mirror of the [official Postgres Docker image](https://hub.docker.com/_/postgres).
+A mirror of the [official PostgreSQL Docker image](https://hub.docker.com/_/postgres).